TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorvmprovisioningstatefailed.md

 <!--/issueDescription-->

 ## **Recommended Steps**
-To resolve UserErrorVmProvisioningStateFailed issue restart the VM and ensure that the VM is running or shut-down state for backup operation to succeed.
+To resolve UserErrorVmProvisioningStateFailed issue restart the VM and ensure that the VM is running or the VM is in shutdown state for the backup operation to succeed.